-Although the pair’s first official collaboration would be their contribution to “Niggaz 4 Life,” off Funkmaster Flex’s Who You Mad At?
+Although the pair's first official collaboration would be their contribution to "Niggaz 4 Life," off Funkmaster Flex's Who You Mad At?
 Me or Yourself? mixtape, their friendship extends more than a decade, with the Harlem native Smoke and Mt.
-Vernon rep Rock deeming Don’t Smoke Rock as a body of work that has been years in the making.
+Vernon rep Rock deeming Don't Smoke Rock an album that has been years in the making.

 "If you want soul, then that's the place you do," DZA says in reference to linking up with one of the most revered boardsmen in the history of hip-hop.
 "Like, If you want burgers, you're gonna go to Jackson Hole [famed New York burger joint].
 You not gonna go to Jackson Hole and get a chicken sandwich."